SDBurt/CVAE-TF2/README.md

 #### Tensorboard

-This project uses tensorboard for viewing the training loss and images.
+This project uses tensorboard for viewing the training loss and images, hosted on `localhost:6006`.
 In a separate terminal window, run `tensorboard --logdir logs` to run tensorboard locally.
 With this, you can view the loss in the *SCALARS* tab, and images in the *IMAGES* tab.

 #### Evaluation